How will assessment help my child or young adult?

-The evaluation process can take anywhere from 5 to 12 hours.
-You and your child will need to meet with the specialist several times.
+The evaluation process can take anywhere from about 5 to 10 hours.
 Here’s what to expect at these meetings.

-Initial visit: The neuropsychologist will take a detailed case history.
+- Initial visit: The doctor will take a detailed case history either in-person or via telehealth.
 You may be asked to fill out questionnaires about your child’s development and behavior.
-From there, the specialist will decide on the appropriate tests to give your child.
+From there, the doctor will decide on the appropriate tests to give your child.

-Testing: Your child will return for anywhere from two to four sessions of testing.
-A session can last from 90 minutes to three hours.
-The specialist will determine the session length that’s right for your child.
+- Testing: Depending on the referral question, your child will come in for assessment one or two times (more if needed).
+A session can last from 90 minutes to three hours (with breaks, of course).
+The doctor will determine the session length that’s right for your child.

-Review and diagnosis: Once the neuropsychologist has reviewed the test results, you’ll meet again.
-If your child is a teen, he’ll likely be part of this discussion.
-The specialist will describe what the tests show and how they explain what you’re seeing in your child’s learning or behavior.
-If your child has one or more learning and thinking differences, the specialist will identify them.
+- Review and diagnosis: Once the doctor has reviewed the test results, you’ll meet again for a feedback session approximately 4 weeks after your child’s final testing day.
+If your child is a teen, she or he will likely be part of this discussion.
+The doctor will describe what the tests show and how they explain what you’re seeing in your child’s learning or behavior.
+If your child has one or more learning and thinking differences, the doctor will identify them.

 Working With Schools

-The school will have the specialist’s report.
-But it’s a good idea to have the neuropsychologist be part of the conversation.
-That can happen over the phone or in person.
-She can help make sure that the school’s treatment plan addresses all of your child’s issues.
+Dr. Friedman and her staff can provide recommendations for IEPs and 504 Plans and can attend any school meetings.
+The school will have the assessment report, but it’s usually a good idea to have the doctor be part of the conversation, and can help make sure that the school’s treatment plan addresses all of your child’s issues.

-Let’s say your child’s diagnosis is dyslexia .
-The school might include special reading instruction in his IEP.
-But your child may need other supports or services to help with particular problems.
-Maybe he has trouble with phonological awareness.
-The specialist might recommend that he work with a speech-language therapist.
+Let’s say your child’s diagnosis is dyslexia, the school might include special reading instruction in his IEP, but your child may need other supports or services to help with particular executive functioning or language-based issues.
+Maybe he or she has trouble with phonological awareness.
+The specialist might recommend that your child be able to work with a speech-language the rapist.

-Those types of details can be lost or minimized in a long report.
-Having the specialist there means that she can answer the team’s questions and explain key details in the report.
+These types of details can be lost or minimized in a long report, having a Neuropsychologist there means that the doctor can act as an advocate for your child, and help to answer the team’s questions and explain key details in the report.